The Appraisal Institute Standards of Professional Practice are composed of:

 IVS is an example of an international Standard that may be an applicable Standard for certain assignments.
 The IVS is developed by the International Valuation Standards Council (IVSC) and has been adopted or recognized by many valuation institutes, user groups, and financial regulators around the world.
 IVS can be purchased on the IVSC website.

-The Appraisal Institute has developed and adopted the Guide Notes to the Standards of Professional Appraisal Practice to provide guidance as to how the requirements of the Standards may apply in specific situations.
+The Appraisal Institute has developed and adopted the Guide Notes to the Standards of Professional Practice to provide guidance as to how the requirements of the Standards may apply in specific situations.